-I. INTRODUCTION
+I. Introduction

-Conventional wisdom holds that exchange rate changes approximately follow an martingale difference sequence (MDS) so that future changes are unpredictable using publicly available information.1 This hypothesis has been tested using autocorrelation (Box-Pierce-Ljung's portmanteau tests), variance-ratio (Lo and MacKinlay 1988) and spectrum (Durlauf 1991), based on data of various frequencies and sample periods.
-Unlike the stock markets, where it has been well documented (cf. Lo and MacKinlay 1999 and references therein) that stock price changes are not an MDS, the statistical evidence supporting or refuting the martingale hypothesis for exchange rates seems mixed.2 Many existing studies have incorporated the martingale hypothesis in modelling exchange rates, focusing on volatility forecasts (e.g., Bollerslev 1990, Brock, Hsieh and LeBaron 1991, Engle, Ito and Lin 1990, West and Cho 1995) or density forecasts (Diebold, Hahn and Tay 1999, Hsieh 1993).
+CONVENTIONAL wisdom holds that exchange rate changes approximately follow an martingale difference sequence (MDS), so that future changes are unpredictable using publicly available information.1 This hypothesis has been tested using autocorrelation (Box-Pierce-Ljung portmanteau tests), the variance ratio (Lo and MacKinlay, 1988), and the spectrum (Durlauf, 1991), based on data of various frequencies and sample periods.
+Unlike the stock markets, where it has been well documented [cf. Lo and MacKinlay (1999) and references therein] that stock price changes are not an MDS, the statistical evidence supporting or refuting the martingale hypothesis for exchange rates